fabric8io/agent-bond/docker/README.md

     export JAVA_OPTIONS="$JAVA_OPTIONS $(agent-bond-opts)"
     # .... us JAVA_OPTIONS when starting your app, e.g. as Tomcat does

-You can influence the behaviour `agent-bond-opts` by setting various environment
+You can influence the behaviour of `agent-bond-opts` by setting various environment
 variables:

 * **AB_OFF** : If set disables activation of agent-bond (i.e. echos an empty value).
 By default, agent-bond is enabled.
 * **AB_ENABLED** : Comma separated list of sub-agents enabled.
-Currently allowed valuess `jolokia` and `jmx_exporter`.
+Currently allowed values are `jolokia` and `jmx_exporter`.
-  By default both are enabled
+  By default both are enabled.

 So, if you start the container with `docker run -e AB_OFF ...` no agent will be launched.